 The Diagnostic and Statistical Manual of Mental Disorders (DSM 5) includes adjustment disorder as a diagnosis in the category of trauma- and stressor-related disorders.

-People experiencing adjustment disorder may notice some of the following symptoms in response to something stressful in their lives:
+People experiencing adjustment disorder may notice some of the following symptoms of adjustment disorder in response to something stressful in their lives:

 - Symptoms of anxiety: Feeling nervous, worried, difficulty concentrating

-- Symptoms of depression: Feeling down, tearful, difficulty sleeping, loss of pleasure, irritable
+- Symptoms of depression: Feeling down, tearful, difficulty sleeping, loss of pleasure, irritability

 - Behavior problems: Such as getting into fights, being reckless, or other behavior that violates social expectations

-- Intense distress, beyond that which might be typically expected in reaction to the stressful event
+- Intense distress, beyond that which might be typically expected in reaction to the adjustment disorder causing incident

 - Difficulty going about work or school, or other daily activities

 The symptoms may start immediately following the stressful event or up to three months after.
-They do not persist beyond 6 months after the stressful event.
+They do not persist beyond six months after the stressful event.

 Types of adjustment disorders

-There are different subtypes of adjustment disorder listed in the DSM 5; which are:
+There are different subtypes of adjustment disorder listed in the Diagnostic and Statistical Manual of Mental Disorders; which are:

-- Adjustment disorder with depressed mood: The main symptom is low mood or tearfulness.
+- Adjustment disorder with depressed mood: The main symptom of this type of adjustment disorder is low mood or tearfulness.

 - Adjustment disorder with anxiety: The main symptom is nervousness or worry.